The magic of the Hamptons in our backyard.

 As part of the Hyatt Regency Hua Hin, THE BARAI sits next to the renowned McFarland House, one of the aforementioned Heritage Beach Homes that gives Hua Hin its unique character.
 Originally given to Dr. George Bradley McFarland by King Rama VI for medical services rendered to his royal personage, the land had sheltered McFarland House since the 19th Century, a structure that had been meticulously restored and now stood for posterity as a must-visit beachside restaurant.
 As the sea breeze blows in, it’s easy to see how the old missionary’s spirit lives on in their careful preservation of his legacy, the pictures on the wall, and in a more playful vein, a specialty burger named after him; all enticements for the visitor hungry for local history.

 After our sybaritic lunch, we finally stepped foot into the star of the weekend, the Banyan Residences Villas Hua Hin, introduced to us as “an integrated healthy active lifestyle community in a stunning landscape.”
 Tucked between the mountains and the sea, the property is perched on an expansive 85 rai, with currently 53 luxury villas starting at THB 20 million, to over THB 100 million, and space to build another 48 villas.
 The five pillars of Banyan, we were told, are: health, active, social, wellness, and green.
-To that end, the residences are focused on the health, wellness, and social elements, the latter hoping to build Hua Hin’s growing local and expat scene with a multi- generational community of people seeking a slower-paced lifestyle away from Bangkok, but still with all the creature comforts that they may desire.
-Their current clientele, we were informed, consist of both foreign families and retirees, and a sharp increase in the number of Bangkokians since 2020.
+To that end, the residences are focused on the health, wellness, and social elements, the latter hoping to build Hua Hin’s growing local and expat scene with a multi-generational community of people seeking a slower-paced lifestyle away from Bangkok, but still with all the creature comforts that they may desire.
+Their current clientele, we were informed, consist of both foreign families and retirees, with a sharp increase in the number of Bangkokians since 2020.
 Each property is customised in accordance with the personal wishes of the buyer.

 The first villa we viewed was a sprawling, multi-storey property that was valued at a cool THB 70 million, with its own private pool looking out onto the azure waters of the Gulf of Thailand, and plenty of space for a home office, exclusive rooftop events, and even a home gym with a stunning view of the seascape.
 Meanwhile, the villa we called home for the weekend was a five-bedroom compound designed around a middle communal space, which consisted of a sitting room, capacious open-plan kitchen, infinity pool, patio with an elongated dining table for both casual and formal dinner parties, and – my favourite element – an elevated deck on the storey above, where you can lounge on a sunchair and gaze at the city below.
 The villa is run on modern sensibilities, with remote-controlled lights whose brightness and even colour can be changed with the swipe of a thumb.
 A profesional F&B team can be hired from the Banyan Golf Club to prepare multi-course and delicious meals within the villa; a luxury that we took full advantage of, when we weren’t scarfing down local seaside delicacies at the nearby Fishermen’s Village.